HomeDirectoriesBuilding Your Own Business Directory

 Two-factor authentication isn’t optional anymore, especially for business accounts.
 When someone’s livelihood depends on accurate listing information, an extra security step is worth the minor inconvenience.

 Search functionality makes or breaks directory platforms.
-Users expect Google-level search quality, which means your basic SQL LIKE queries won’t cut it.
+Users expect Google-level search quality, which means basic SQL LIKE queries won’t cut it.

 Design your search with real user behaviour in mind.
 People search for “pizza near me,” not “food service establishments within a 5-mile radius specialising in Italian cuisine.”
-Your search needs to understand intent, not just keywords.
+Your search has to understand intent, not just keywords.

 What if your search engine goes down?
 Build in graceful degradation with a basic SQL fallback.
 Users might get fewer results, but they won’t get error pages.

-Consider offline functionality for core features.
+Think about offline functionality for core features.
 Someone might start browsing in an area with good signal, then lose connection while walking to their destination.
 Cache recent searches and basic business information locally.

-Managing business listings is where theory meets reality.
+Managing listings is where theory meets reality.
 Your beautiful database schema means nothing if business owners can’t easily maintain their information, or if you’re drowning in duplicate listings and outdated data.

-You’re also dealing with a fundamental trust issue.
+You’re also dealing with a trust issue.
 Business owners are protective of their information, especially contact details and customer data.
 Your listing management system needs to feel secure and professional, not like something cobbled together over a weekend.

 Create a hierarchical category structure, but keep it shallow.
 Three levels maximum.
 Users get lost in deep category trees, and businesses struggle to find where they belong.
 “Food & Dining > Restaurants > Italian” works.
 “Food & Dining > Restaurants > European > Italian > Northern Italian > Tuscan” doesn’t.